Amplifying Feedback

 This cycle is reversible, as global cooling would reduce atmospheric water vapour, but we are far from seeing any global cooling.

-• When you change the air temperature, you immediately change the amount of water vapour that the air can hold.
+This feedback is also fast-moving, because changing the air temperature immediately changes the amount of water vapour the air can hold.

 (Climate Change: Now or Never: New Scientist: 24 Apr 2021: page 37).